JuIioCesar/CurriculumVitae/README.md

 At the Mastercard's [Masters of Code hackathon](http://mastersofcode.com) in Mexico City.
 (2015)

-Julio took the leadership of a team integrated of 2 iOS developers, 1 web developer and 2 marketers at the start of the hackathon.
-Together they worked all night to make a wallet that allowed the users to perform payments and transactions.
-Julio along with Francia performed a great pitch that impressed the judges and they decide to give us the prize for runner up winner at the Masters of Code hackathon in Mexico City.
+Julio took the leadership of a team integrated of 2 iOS developers, 1 web developer and 2 marketing specialists at the start of the hackathon.
+Together they worked all night to make a wallet that allowed the users to perform payments and transactions at the Masters of Code hackathon in Mexico City.

 ### Personal projects
 [**Twitterminal**](https://itunes.apple.com/us/app/twitterminal/id788443372?mt=8) **- 2014**